Rachel Ayers (First Reader)

 Renee Van Siclen lives in Minneapolis with her partner and fur children (two cats and two guinea pigs).
 She has a Master's degree in Public Policy, and when she's not reading genre fiction, she's usually listening to political podcasts, lifting weights, or working on a quilt depicting Edward Gorey's Gashlycrumb Tinies.
 She tweets at @SiclenAdAstra.

-Kathryn Weaver (First Reader)
+Liza Wemakor (First Reader)

-Robyn Webb (First Reader)
+E.M.
+Wright (First Reader)

-Dianne Williams (First Reader)
+Vicki Xu (First Reader)